codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 Directly translates given C# code fragment as C++ code snippet.

-Pattern only applicable to statements, expressions or variable declarations inside of method body.
-Can be raw C# source code or with single wildcard ('...' sign) inside.
+The pattern is only applicable to statements, expressions, or variable declarations inside a method body.
+It can be raw C# source code or contain a single wildcard ('...' sign).

 Replacement code can be: